zywang624/CVEX/README.md

 2024-09-19 10:41:45,411 - INFO - [main] bento_ubuntu-22.04/202404.23.0/1
 ```

-CVEX executed with `-d` parameter destroys the specific VM and deletes all corresponding files:
+CVEX executed with `-d` parameter destroys the specific VM and deletes all corresponding files in the `~/.cvex` folder:
 ```
 $ cvex -d gusztavvargadr_windows-10/2202.0.2404/1
 2024-09-19 10:45:57,769 - INFO - [stub] Destroying VM stub...
 ```

+However, even though the VM disappears from the VirtialBox GUI, some remnants may remain in the `~/VirtualBox VMs` folder.
+Delete them manually.

+`cvex -d all` destroys all VMs.